Wall-Brew-Co/lein-sealog/README.md

 * `check` - To validate Sealog's configuration, changelog entry files, the changelog, and the project version
 * `help` - To view the help text of sealog or any command

-Most commands will accept several options, which can be configured by the command line arguments passed in or by a configuration file located at `.sealog/config.edn`.
+Most commands will accept several options, which can be configured by the command line arguments passed in or in [project configuration](#configuration).
 In all cases, the options will follow this order of precedence:

 1. Arguments passed by command line
-2. Values stored in `.sealog/config.edn`
+2. Values stored in configuration
 3. Default values in Sealog's implementation

 ### Initialize Sealog